HAN-AIM-CMD-WG/ngi-projectportal/README.md

 * Spring Data Neo4j

 ## Quickstart
 This is a step-by-step procedure to run the back-end locally.
-Because this uses a Neo4j it's more difficult to set it up.
+Because we use Neo4j it's more difficult to set it up.
+The quickstart is a step-by-step guide for Windows installations.
+In the future there will be a second quickstart for Docker as well.

-### Install and configure Neo4j
+### Install and configure Neo4j for Windows